 - DPRC supports and maintains assistive software and hardware used by students with disabilities.
 This includes screen-reading software, voice-recognition software, CCTVs, Braille translation software and Braille embossers.

 - "From Where I Sit" is a powerful video series that follows eight CSU students with disabilities as they share their experiences in the college classroom.

 - Learn about the suite of tools available to you through Academic Technology.

-- San Francisco State must make its instructional materials, including online course materials, accessible to persons with disabilities in order to provide all students with a barrier-free education, and to comply with the Americans with Disabilities Act of 1990, Section 504 of the 1973 Rehabilitation Act, and with California Government Code 11135.
+- San Francisco State aims to ensure that its instructional materials, including online course materials, are accessible to persons with disabilities in order to provide all students with a barrier-free education, and to comply with the Americans with Disabilities Act of 1990, Section 504 of the 1973 Rehabilitation Act, and with California Government Code 11135.
 For more information, visit the iLearn support page.